 In recent years, we have witnessed hype around low-code and no-code platforms as a business solution for startups and SMEs.
 We receive advice from various experts comparing these platforms to coding.
 Our expert, Andriy Varunok, a Software Architect at LaSoft, shares his opinion on using low-code and no-code platforms to develop software products and, if so, in which cases this is the best business solution to bring commercially successful products to the market.

-1. From a developer’s perspective, what are the primary advantages and disadvantages of using low-code and no-code platforms?
+- From a developer’s perspective, what are the primary advantages and disadvantages of using low-code and no-code platforms?

-As for the so-called speeding-up development cycles, with the tools and frameworks developers use, the advantage of speeding up with a no-code solution is an illusion.
+Regarding the so-called “speeding up development cycles,” the advantage of using a no-code solution with the tools and frameworks developers already employ is an illusion.
 And there is another rule that every customer should understand before claiming this “advantage”: where there is quality, speeding up the development process is a mistake.

 In any case, programmers have many options due to various frameworks and open-source programs to configure everything and create a customized product that meets the customer’s needs.

-1. What criteria should be considered when deciding whether to use a low-code or no-code platform versus writing code from scratch?
+- What criteria should be considered when deciding whether to use a low-code or no-code platform versus writing code from scratch?

-1. Can you share your experiences utilizing or testing either low-code or no-code solutions?
+- Can you share your experiences utilizing or testing either low-code or no-code solutions?
 How did they compare to traditional coding methods?

 Well, out of curiosity, I tested the Anypoint Platform by MuleSoft.
 MuleSoft is a company that provides a platform for connecting different software applications, systems, and data sources, allowing them to communicate and share information more effectively.
 It offers a comprehensive integration platform called Anypoint Platform, which helps businesses build, manage, and deploy application programming interfaces (APIs), connect various applications and data sources, and automate workflows.